reflectoring/reflectoring.github.io/_posts/2020-12-03-spring-boot-exception-hanlding.md

 }
 ```

-This change will result in much better response:
+This change will result in a much better response:

 ```json
 {